East Williston, New York: History

 The territory comprising what is now the Village of East Williston was formerly farmland.
 Most of the farmland was owned by the Willis family in the 1800s.
-To avoid being confused with the Willis areas of upstate New York, this area was known as East Williston.
-The original borders of the area known as East Williston stretched west towards Queens to Herricks Road, north to I.U.
+The original borders of the area – then known simply as Williston – stretched west towards Queens to Herricks Road, north to I.U.
 Willets Road, south to the Village of Mineola, and east to Bacon Road in Old Westbury.

 The construction and opening of the Long Island Rail Road through the area – along with the community's train station – in 1865 stimulated manufacturing in East Williston.
 The industries that grew as a result of the new train station included brick making, windmill making and carriage making.
 Henry M. Willis designed and built the popular East Williston Runabout Roadcart.
 This carriage had two wheels and two seats.
 Its soft suspension allowed comfortable travel over the rough roads of the time.
 There was also a feature which allowed the body to be locked to the axle, allowing the carriage to be used on the racetrack.
 Over 1,000 East Williston Runabout Roadcarts were built by Oakley and Griffin (who purchased the business from Willis in 1889).